smeruva1/ReadMe-Generator/README.md

 # README GENERATOR

-## Dynamically create Markdown file
+## Dynamically create Markdown File

 Dynamically creating a ReadMe Markdown file using simple styling to format the text and images.
 The project will be using node.js and two popular javascript libraries - inquirer and axios to get input from user and axios to get data from github using a API call.